61ST MACHINE RECORDS UNIT

 IN AUSTRALIA DURING WWII

 The 61st Machine Records Unit (US Army) was located in the Edwards Dunlop Building in Edward Street, Brisbane during WWII.
-This four storey building still remains and is now the Catholic Centre at 143-149 Edward Street, Brisbane.
+This four storey building still remains and became the Catholic Centre at 143-149 Edward Street, Brisbane.
 Major J.W.
 Utterback was the Commanding Officer of the 61st Machine Records Unit.

 Jerry Biscopink was a member of the 61st Machine Records Unit.
 In 1943 Jerry went to Camp Stoneman, USA and rode a ferry boat to Oakland and then boarded a Norwegian freighter to travel to Australia.
 Approximately half way across the Pacific Ocean at around midnight, their ship collided with a Liberty ship which was headed back to the USA.
 As a consequence they lost most of their fresh water.
 They called into Tonga Tabu looking for fresh water.
 They found none and went on to Noumea, New Caldeonia, where they obtained their much needed fresh water.
 Running repairs were carried out on their ship and they departed for Townsville in north Queensland.
 They boarded a train in Townsville in north Queensland and headed south to Brisbane.